Bushmills/Bashforth/README.md

 Those interested in bashforth might like [yoda](https://github.com/Bushmills/yoda) which does away with the virtual machine and compiles directly to bash functions.
 As consequence can a substantial performance difference be realised (yoda is faster by a factor of somewhere between 30 and 50 times).
-At this point yoda has progressed enough that I can say that now yoda is the better bashforth, being more potent while it's still than bashforth.
+At this point yoda has progressed enough that I can say that now yoda is the better bashforth, being more potent while it's still smaller than bashforth.
 And it supports automatically including libraries.